 Pegus News

-Cobalamin (Vitamin B12) B-vitamins are a group of 8 water soluble vitamins that play important roles in cell metabolism.
-They cannot be produced by the body itself, but can be produced by bacteria, fungi and plants.
-In the horse, microorganisms in the gut, mainly the hind gut, are capable of synthesizing B-vitamins.
-Nutrient requirements have so far only been well established for thiamin (B1) and riboflavin (B2).
-Function Vitamin B12 performs a wide variety of functions in the body.
-It is a component of several enzyme systems, most of which
+Riboflavin (Vitamin B2) B-vitamins are a group of 8 water soluble vitamins that play important roles in cell metabolism.
+They can not be produced by the body itself, but can be produced by bacteria, fungi and plants.
+In the horse, microorganisms in the gut (mainly the hind gut) is capable of synthesizing B-vitamins and nutrient requirements have only been established for thiamin (B1) and riboflavin (B2).
+In this article we will look at the function, dietary sources and requirements for riboflavin (vitamin B2).
+Function Riboflavin is a precursor to the

 The young horses demand of calcium